Find out what to do if you’re finding it hard to repay a benefit debt.

 If you have other debts

 Benefit debt is classed as a priority debt.
 This means the consequences of not paying it off can be more serious than others.
-Other priority debts include rent and mortgage arrears, overdue energy bills and unpaid Council Tax and TV licence bills.
+Other priority debts include rent and mortgage arrears, overdue energy bills and unpaid Council Tax and TV Licence bills.

 If you’ve missed more than one payment or are juggling other debts, it’s important to pay them off in the right order as some are more urgent and some creditors have more power than others.